 This bill does not expressly grant any additional rulemaking authority to a state officer, institution, or agency.

 SECTION BY SECTION ANALYSIS

 SECTION 1.
-Amends Section 30.01, Penal Code, by adding Subdivisions (4) and (5) to define "controlled substance" and "wholesale distributor of prescription drugs."
+Amends Section 30.01, Penal Code, by adding Subdivision (4) to define "controlled substance."

 SECTION 2.
 Amends Section 30.02, Penal Code, by amending Subsection (c) and adding Subsection (c-1), as follows: